 When it comes to marketing on Google+ brands are clamoring to get in the action, but Google+ Business Page terms of service have revealed some pretty serious restrictions that you need to be aware of.
 Google+ Pages Contest and Promotion Policies section is particularly interesting stating that page admins are not allowed to “run contests, sweepstakes, offers, coupons or other such promotions”.
 These activities cannot take place directly on Google+, instead brands are allowed to place a link to such activities elsewhere.
 Google is so adamant about this that they have a rather large indemnity clause within the policies as well.

 Digging a little deeper into the Additional Terms of Service for Google+ Pages we see that Google is keeping a tight leash on these pages as they retain the right to block or remove Pages that violate these terms, or, in the case of repeat violations, suspend a user’s Google account.
 Incidentally, Google also notes that it may, without notice, remove any Google+ Pages that are dormant for more than nine months.
 So if you’re snapping up tons of pages so no one else grabs them, you better use them or you may lose them!

-Google+ is a great network and it could be a major player in your social and marketing strategy, but make sure you read all the fine print before you make the wrong turn by accident and loose access to some pretty important information!This entry was posted in Social Media and tagged banhammer, Google, terms of service.
+Google+ is a great network and it could be a major player in your social and marketing strategy, but make sure you read all the fine print before you make the wrong turn by accident and loose access to some pretty important information!This entry was posted in Technology, Social Media and tagged banhammer, Google, terms of service.
 Bookmark the permalink.